Single transferable vote: Migration of preferences

 The transfers of votes under STV mean that candidates who did well on first-preference votes in the first count (but not well enough to be immediately declared elected) may not be elected in the end, and those who did poorly on the first count may be elected in the end.
-This is due to transfers made according to second and later preferences.
-This can also be analysed, again using the 1223 members elected in the Scottish local elections.
-Some of the leading candidates in the first count were not elected but, comparing the number to the total number of members elected in these elections, the successful candidates were mostly set in the first count (through the simple mechanics of single voting in multi-member districts), before any vote transfers are done.
+This is due to transfers made according to second and later preferences, but often only a relatively small number lose their place or attain their election due to transfers.
+Of the 1223 members elected in the Scottish local elections in 2012, only 6 percent of the leading candidates in the first count were not elected.
+The successful candidates were mostly set in the first count (through the simple mechanics of single voting in multi-member districts), before any vote transfers were done.
 Only about ten percent or less of the front runners in the first count were not elected in the end.

-Only 68 of the elected members, of the overall 1,223 successful candidates, were not already in a winning position in the first count, thus showing that vote transfers merely put a polish on the first-count ranking of candidates established through single voting in multi-seat districts.

-Thus, of 1223 seats filled in 2012, only 68 were filled by candidates who were not in top three or four spots in the first count.
-Therefore, transfers changed the outcome of only about 6 percent of the spots.
-Single non-transferable vote would have provided the same results in a great majority of cases.
+Thus, of 1223 seats filled in 2012, only 68 were filled by candidates who were not in the top three or four spots in the first count, meaning that most candidates who were the most popular in the first count were not overtaken by candidates who were not in the top three or four in the first count.

-Effective votes

-Looking at the 2020 Irish election where members of Dáil Éireann, known as TDs (Dáil deputies), were elected by single transferable vote from 39 constituencies, each with between three and five seats, members were elected under STV with about the same number of votes and that a large proportion of votes cast in each district were used to actually elect someone.
-Most elected members were elected by achieving the quota.
-Thus they were elected by receiving approximately the same number of votes.
-The few elected without quota received a number of votes close to quota as well.
-A large proportion of the votes were used to elect someone, with relatively few being wasted.
-Perhaps one full quota or less is not used to elect someone.